The importance of thickness when choosing a wool coat – CDL#85

 That being said, I asked myself the following question:

-Wouldn't it be better to have a thick coat with a bit of synthetic material than a thin 100% wool coat?
+Wouldn't a thick coat with a bit of synthetic be better than a thin 100% wool coat?

 Let's take an example with two similar coats: